PorkyJames/projects/eCommerce-app/README.md

 - I was thinking of what to use for my API calls, controllers in the backend, or thunks in the frontend using redux store.
 I decided to go with the Controllers in the backend as I have never done it in this fashion.
 Only via redux thunks for my other three projects.
 - I created a basic backend controller routes for the cart Controller.
 Nothing has been tested so far.
 Next, I plan to work on the redux store for the frontend and make a shopping cart component / a main page to display the products.
 - Look up the MVC method.
 Model, View, Controller.
 This is a method that allows users to get an input from the view, where it goes from View > Controller > Model > Controller > View
+- After making sure to export the cart controller to my routes, I created a variable called cart_controller to then be able to use and add the controllers to my routes.

+I was able to start up my server but then found out that whenever I use the /cart on Postman, it wasn't producing anything and I get errors.
+This is because i don't have any type of seeders or have done anything with the database.
+I know that my DB is connected properly because when I test for the / home route, I am able to get the result of the app.use in my server.js <h1> eCommerce Practice </h1>.
+So now let's work on seeding my Database via Mongo / Express.